Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 When you choose a siding color, you want it to look great on day one and just as stunning years later.
 That’s where James Hardie’s ColorPlus® Technology comes in.
 This isn’t just a coat of paint.
 It’s a proprietary finish applied in a controlled factory setting, designed to give you a longer-lasting, better-looking color.
 The process involves applying multiple coats of a finish made specifically for James Hardie fiber cement siding.
 Each layer is cured between coats, creating a strong bond that resists chipping, peeling, and cracking.
 This meticulous process ensures your home’s exterior is beautiful, durable, and ready to face whatever our Pacific Northwest weather throws at it.

-A Baked-On Finish That Lasts
+A Baked-On Finish for Lasting Color

 Imagine a paint job that’s perfectly even, with no drips, streaks, or missed spots.
 That’s the quality you get with ColorPlus® Technology.
 Because the finish is applied and baked-on in a controlled factory environment, every board receives a consistent, durable coating.
 Unlike a traditional paint job that’s exposed to weather, dust, and temperature changes during application, this process eliminates those variables.
 The result is a vibrant, uniform finish that adheres to the siding far better than standard paint.
 This baked-on color is engineered to last, saving you the time and expense of repainting your home every few years.